 For example, let’s say you are a UK citizen who is a tax resident of Germany.
 You open an offshore bank account at DBS in Singapore.
 Because of CRS, DBS Bank in Singapore must send all your bank account’s financial information to tax authorities in Germany.
 So, the German tax authorities will see exactly how much money you have in the account.
 They will also see all of your past transactions and more.
 If the bank does not send this information to your country of residence, they can jeopardize their own business and incur huge financial penalties.

 The bottom line, banking secrecy no longer exists.
-Being able to avoid taxes with offshore accounts is a thing of the past.
-Information-sharing agreements now dominate the banking world and have made “hiding” anything offshore much more difficult.
+Tax avoidance with an offshore bank account is a thing of the past.
+Information-sharing agreements now dominate the banking world and have made “hiding money” offshore much more difficult.

-When it comes to taxation, you are subject to the tax laws that govern your country of citizenship, your country of residence, or sometimes both (depending on which country you are from).
+When it comes to taxation, you are subject to the tax law that governs your country of citizenship, your country of residence, or sometimes both (depending on which country you are from).
 So, as always, speak with a qualified tax advisor and accountant to make sure you are fully compliant and reporting properly.

-Now, let’s talk about some of the ways that you can legally reduce your taxes as an individual.
+Now, let’s talk about some of the ways that you can legally reduce your taxes as a foreign non-resident individual.

 The easiest option is to obtain tax residency in a no-tax or low-tax jurisdiction.
 The best residency options for you will depend on your country of citizenship.

-For example, if a citizen and resident of Mexico obtains permanent residency in Panama, he will be subject to the tax laws of Panama.
+For example, if a citizen and resident of Mexico obtain permanent residency in Panama, he will be subject to the tax laws of Panama.

 This “two-step” approach to residency requires people to obtain residency in an onshore or mid-shore jurisdiction before moving to a no-tax or low-tax jurisdiction.
 Obviously, where you choose to move will depend on your citizenship and current residency.

-Once established in that country, German citizens can strategically divest (or restructure) any personal or business assets that would trigger German tax liabilities in the future.
-Then, they can move to a low tax or zero tax country.
+Once established in that country, German citizens can strategically divest (or restructure) any personal or company assets that would trigger German tax liabilities in the future.
+Then, they can move to a low-tax or zero-tax country.

-Some countries are easier than others to get “non-resident status” in.
-In many western countries, there is a formal process to follow in order to become a non-resident.
+Some offshore countries are easier than others to get “non-resident status” in.
+In many western countries, there is a formal process to follow in order to become a foreign non-resident.

-For example, a Canadian can leave Canada and still be a tax-resident.
-It is only after that Canadian citizen has proven their non-resident status to the CRA that they are no longer obligated to pay taxes to Canada.
+For example, a Canadian can leave Canada and still be a tax resident.
+It is only after that the Canadian citizen has proven their non-resident status to the CRA that they are no longer obligated to pay taxes to Canada.